1Kaustubh122/InsightMantra/README.md

 # InsightMantra

 # Description<br>
-all of machine leanring algorithms used in the projects
+All of machine learning algorithms used in the projects

 # AMAZON[AMAZON]<br>
 ### Amazon Reviews Scraper